Gwash3189/dnd-dw-crossover/rules.md

 #### Volly

 Used when firing a projectile of any kind, with the exclusion of magic.
-This can be a bolt, arrow, or spear.
+This can be a bolt, arrow, or rock.
 Really, it's any ranged attack that's not magic.
 Follow normal D&D rules for rolling an attack role, then apply the following rules for success, partial success and failure.

 * **Success**
   * You do your damage, woo!.
 * **Partial success - Choose One**
   * You have to move to get the shot placing you in danger of the GM’s choice
   * You have to take what you can get: -1 Damage Dice damage
   * You have to take several shots, reducing your ammo by one.
 * **Failure**
   * You'll receive a hard move from the DM.

 #### Magic